-We are pleased to announce that the IPSA Committee on Organization, Procedures and Awards (COPA) has selected Elif Naz Kayran as the recipient of the IPSA Francesco Kjellberg Award for Outstanding Papers Presented by New Scholars at the 2018 IPSA World Congress in Brisbane.
+The IPSA Committee on Organization, Procedures, and Awards (COPA) is pleased to announce its selection of Elif Naz Kayran for the IPSA Francesco Kjellberg Award for Outstanding Papers Presented by New Scholars at the 2018 IPSA World Congress in Brisbane.

-The purpose of the Francesco Kjellberg Award is to encourage young, new scholars to write and present papers at the IPSA World Congress of Political Science.
-The award is made on nominations by convenors and chairs at the 25th IPSA World Congress of Political Science (Brisbane, Australia).
-The recipient is offered US $1000 prize in support of their travel costs to the 26th IPSA World Congress of Political Science (Lisbon, 25-29 July 2018) and a complimentary two-year IPSA membership.
+The purpose of the Francesco Kjellberg Award is to encourage emerging scholars to present papers at the IPSA World Congress of Political Science.
+The selection was made through nominations by convenors and chairs at the 25th IPSA World Congress of Political Science (Brisbane, Australia).
+The recipient receives a US$1000 prize to support their travel costs to the 26th IPSA World Congress of Political Science (Lisbon, July 25 to 29, 2018), together with a complimentary two-year IPSA membership.

 Elif Naz Kayran’s biography